Can Foreigners Buy Property in Bali?

 As an overseas investor, receiving your rental income is simple.
 Standard options include:

-- International bank transfer (SWIFT): available in USD, AUD, GBP, EUR, SGD
+- International bank transfer (SWIFT), available in USD, AUD, GBP, EUR and SGD

-Payment frequency: most operators pay monthly (15–30 days after month-end) or quarterly.
+Payment frequency: most operators pay monthly (15 to 30 days after month-end) or quarterly.
 Monthly is more common and preferable for cash-flow visibility.

-Developer income guarantees: some off-plan developers offer guaranteed rental income for the first 1–3 years (typically 8–12% net), which de-risks the ramp-up period while the villa builds its booking history.
+Developer income guarantees: some off-plan developers offer guaranteed rental income for the first 1 to 3 years (typically 8 to 12% net), which de-risks the ramp-up period while the villa builds its booking history.
 We assess these guarantees carefully.
 They are only valuable when backed by a financially solid developer.

 Tax Considerations